neerajs/100-days-of-code/log.md

   - git config --global user.name "Name"
   - git config --global user.email "Your E-Mail Address"

 Create a directory where you want your source code to be stored.
-Initialize the Git repository to point to that directory *Local Directory*: cd <directory>; git init
+Initialize the Git repository to point to that directory.
+  - cd <directory>
+  - git init

 **Thoughts**: Progress has been slow.
 Plan to explore bootstrap framework and then ReactJS.